css-zurich/ic2s2-2021-datathon/README.md

 - We ask you to prepare a **video (max.
 15 min)** explaining your questions, methods and findings
 - You may also provide additional documentation (e.g., link to an interactive website, a PDF document etc.)
 - **Please do not submit any data or code!**
-- All submissions will be made **publicly** available after they are submitted; we use SWITCHdrive for submissions, the upload link will be made available in the _#general_ channel on Slack
+- All submissions will be made **publicly** available after they are submitted; we use SWITCHdrive for submissions, the upload link is available in the _#general_ channel on Slack
-- Winning projects will be announced before the end of [IC2S2 2021](https://ic2s2-2021.ethz.ch/) and featured in an award session in the main conference
+- Winning projects will be announced before the end of [IC2S2 2021](https://ic2s2-2021.ethz.ch/) and will be featured in an award session in the main conference

 ### Evaluation